open-risk/moodleUtils/README.md

 # moodleUtils

 Various python scripts to help with moodle tasks

+## xlsx2glossary.py

-## xlsx2glossary.py  Create a Moodle glossary from an xlsx script
+Create a Moodle XML glossary from a xlsx document

 ### Usage:

+1. Clone the repository to your local system and set it as the working directory
-1. Edit the GlossaryTemplate.xml to provide the glossary metadata (name and description)
+2. Edit the GlossaryTemplate.xml to provide the glossary *metadata* (Name and Description of the glossary)
-2. Edit the entry template in this script to provide the desired entry metadata
+3. Edit the entry template in the [script](xlsx2glossary.py) to provide the desired entry metadata
-3. Prepare an xlsx sheet with the terms and definitions arranged in columns with a header element indicating which one contains terms and which one contains definitions
+4. Prepare an [xlsx sheet](terms.xlsx) with the terms and definitions arranged in columns as follows: a header element indicating which one contains *terms* and which one contains *definitions*
-4. Run the script: python xlsx2glossary.py to produce the glossary as output.xml
+5. Run the script, e.g., python3 xlsx2glossary.py to produce the glossary as output.xml
-5. Import the xml file into your moodle instance
+6. Import the xml file into your moodle instance

 ### Dependencies